-- 14. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §1332 because a complete diversity of citizenship exists between Plaintiff and Defendants and the amount in controversy is greater than \$75,000. - 15.
-Plaintiff is a citizen of New Jersey. - 16.
-Defendants are a citizens of Massachusetts. - 17.
-This Court has personal jurisdiction over Defendants because at all relevant times Defendants engaged in substantial business activities in and derived substantial revenue from business activities within the State of New Jersey, including soliciting, transacting and conducting insurance business (including the subject policy) and administering claims within the State.
-Defendants purposely availed themselves of the privilege of conducting business in this forum by maintaining continuous and systematic contacts with this forum. - 18.
-Venue is proper in this District pursuant to 28 U.S.C. §1391(b)(2) because a substantial portion of the acts which gave rise to this lawsuit occurred in this District.
-Venue is also proper pursuant to 28 U.S.C. §1391(b)(3) because Defendants are subject to personal jurisdiction in this District.
+14. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §1332 because a complete diversity of citizenship exists between Plaintiff and Defendants and the amount in controversy is greater than \$75,000.

+15. Plaintiff is a citizen of Pennsylvania.

+16. Defendant is a citizen of Connecticut.

+17. This Court has personal jurisdiction over Defendant because at all relevant times Defendant engaged in substantial business activities in and derived substantial revenue from business activities within the Commonwealth of Pennsylvania, including soliciting, transacting and conducting insurance business (including the subject policy) and administering claims within the Commonwealth.
+Defendant purposely availed itself of the privilege of conducting business in this forum by maintaining continuous and systematic contacts with this forum.

+18. Venue is proper in this District pursuant to 28 U.S.C. §1391(b)(2) because a substantial portion of the acts which gave rise to this lawsuit occurred in this District.
+Venue is also proper pursuant to 28 U.S.C. §1391(b)(3) because Defendant is subject to personal jurisdiction in this District.